Nudjed/pragmatica/privacy.md

 <p>You can opt-out of having made your activity on the Service available to Google Analytics by installing the Google Analytics opt-out browser add-on.
 The add-on prevents the Google Analytics JavaScript (ga.js, analytics.js, and dc.js) from sharing information with Google Analytics about visits activity.</p>

-<p>For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: https://www.google.com/intl/en/policies/privacy</p>
+<p>For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page - https://www.google.com/intl/en/policies/privacy</p>

 <h3>Links To Other Sites</h3>
 <p>Our Service may contain links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.</p>